-You will have to pay a solicitor to help on legal matters before and during the auction.
-Solicitors fees vary, so try and find recommendations and look for a reasonable price with excellent quality service.
+You will have to pay a solicitor to help with legal matters before and during the auction.
+Solicitors’ fees vary, so try and find recommendations and look for a reasonable price with excellent quality service.

 How do I know what reserve price to set?

 Your reserve is the lowest price you are willing to accept.
 This is not public knowledge, and only the auctioneer and yourself will know this figure.
 If all the offers are below your reserve, the auctioneer will withdraw the property from the auction.

 Once someone has offered your reserve price or above, then the auctioneer will drop the hammer, at this point you can’t back out, so make sure you are sure of the price you are willing to accept before starting.

 If your property has been on the market previously and you have not had any offers at the price you wanted, perhaps you are unrealistic, and you may need to lower your expectations before going to auction.

 Do not despair if you realise that you have set your reserve a bit too high.
 You can still always negotiate with a buyer after the auction, so it is always better to go on the more expensive side than sell yourself short.

 Modern practices are now used in an auction.